Admissions

 • Being alumni, faculty, and/or staff from a Utah college and/or university

-• Three or more of the recommended courses
+• Completion of three or more of the following recommended courses with a grade C or higher in each:

 • PA-CAT composite scores in the first decile